About

 I was changed by God - who can change me back?
 He is for me - who can be against me?
 If these things are true for me, a chief of sinners, how much more are they for you?
 For the things in which I was living in I cannot even write.
 Where sin abounds, His grace abounds more; those who are forgiven much, love more.
 Glory be to the only wise God in heaven who redeemed us through His own blood, loving us in truth, who seen our sins and came to deliver us from our sins.
 Amen.

-We don't know where we came from - we can't say what we did a day ago, neither do we care; we don't know where we are going - we can't say what will happen tomorrow.
-All we know is today; all we know is right now - and even today and right now we don't know the fullness of!
-Today is the day of salvation; right now is the time of God's favor.
-In times past, the Israelites saw God's great works which were constantly on display before their eyes; and even today, we do see His works, for we live in His work; and today, we have His Word.
+In times past, the Israelites saw God's great works which were constantly on display before their eyes; and even today, we do see His works, for we live in His work; and His work declares the good news of God; as it is written, “The heavens declare His righteousness, And all the peoples have seen His glory.”
+(Psalms 97:6) And again, “The heavens are telling of the glory of God; And their expanse is declaring the work of His hands.”
+(Psalms 19:1) And furthermore, we have His spoken Word.
 But we do not see Him who does these works, neither Him who speaks these words.
 For in the wilderness, they seen the cloud covering Mount Sinai, but not the form of Him; as it says,

 " You cannot see My face, for no man can see Me and live! " (Exodus 33:20)